OWASP/owasp-mastg/Document/0x07c-Testing-Cryptography.md

 Carefully inspect all the cryptographic methods used within the source code, especially those which are directly applied to sensitive data.
 Pay close attention to seemingly standard but modified algorithms.
 Remember that encoding is not encryption!
 Any appearance of bit manipulation operators like XOR (exclusive OR) might be a good sign to start digging deeper.

-#### Dynamic Analysis

-The recommended approach is to decompile the APK and inspect the resulting source code for usage of custom encryption schemes (see "Static Analysis").

 #### Remediation

 Do not develop custom cryptographic algorithms, as it is likely they are prone to attacks that are already well-understood by cryptographers.
 Select a well-vetted algorithm that is currently considered to be strong by experts in the field, and use well-tested implementations.